AbayIbrayev/ionic4-todoApp/README.md

 </p>

 * CRUD To-do App Using **Ionic 4/Angular** with a **Firebase Authentication** (https://firebase.google.com/) and a side-menu navigation.
-* Ready to be used on Android. :tada: :sparkles: :balloon:
+* Ready to be used on Android and iOS. :tada: :sparkles: :balloon:

 # Installation
 1. **To use in the browser:**